JulienLach/EffiTech/README.md

 npm start
 ```

-And access the application at http://localhost:3000
+And access the application at http://localhost:3000 or at the `ORIGIN_URL` defined in your `.env` file.

+### <a name="email-configuration"></a> Email configuration

+To configure email sending, you can use **Mailjet** or any other SMTP service.
+Just add your email created from your web hosting provider and API keys from your SMTP provider in the `.env` file as shown above.

 ### <a name="testing"></a> Testing